marvinlabs/customer-area/readme.txt

 == Changelog ==

+= 7.1.7 (2017/04/07) =

+* Fix: missing padding on the right of the sidebar
+* Fix: main.js master-skin script could crash because of a missing jquery.cookie lib
+* Fix: rewrote main.js master-skin dependencies inclusion to make sure everything gets loaded before running the script

 = 7.1.6 (2017/04/05) =

 * Fix: pages content listing were not loading properly or were showing a blank page instead